Skip to content

 Which SAP CX application should I start with?

 Start where your data is cleanest and your process is most defined.
-For most organisations, that’s Emarsys (mature AI, clear metrics) or Service Cloud V2 (high case volume, measurable accuracy).
+For most companies, that’s Emarsys (mature AI, clear metrics) or Service Cloud V2 (high case volume, measurable accuracy).
 Sales Cloud V2 AI features are powerful but depend heavily on consistent CRM data quality.

 The Full SAP CX Portfolio